applied-systems-biology/J2O/README.md

 ### OUTPUT NODE CONFIGURATION

 When checking **Enable output config** in the [file selection](#file-selection), the output configuration becomes available.
 Here you can choose a pre-existing project (the same way as selecting the input dataset ID) that you want to save the generated output dataset to and give the dataset a custom name.
-The name can be entered in plain text when unchecking **Input as expression**, otherwise an [expression as described in the JIPipe documentation](https://jipipe.hki-jena.de/documentation/expressions.html) can be entered.
+If you don't enter anything (either when not checking **Enable output config** or when you are not changing the placeholders) the outputs of your pipeline will be saved in a project called "JipipeResultsDefault".
+The images will be saved within that project in a dataset named after the .jip file and the start time of execution (e.g. FolderListTest.jip@01-09-2025_15:07:41).

 ![Output node config section](./assets/images/OutputConfigSection.png)